The following is a short list of some of the work I have completed to date.

-The new SLA (Service-level agreement) report which was with regards to the collection of accounts receivable was created.
+The new SLA (Service-level agreement) report which was with regards to the collection of accounts receivable.

-This was a large report serving the client company, dozens of managers and hundreds of employees globally.
+This was a very significant report aggregating millions of points of data with high visibility across the client company serving dozens of managers and hundreds of employees globally.
 It was the main deliverable of a consolidation project to automate, standardise and globalise reports that had existed internationally.
-A pipeline was necessary to ETL the required data as millions of rows of data were pulled from several locations globally.
-This job needed to be run three times a day to stay in sync with the three different time zones the collection services operated across.
-This data then needed to be aggregated and stored for year on year and quarter on quarter comparison.
+A data pipeline was necessary to ETL the required data as millions of rows of data were pulled from several locations globally.
+This data was transformed and stored in a data warehouse as the data needed to be aggregated and stored for year on year and quarter on quarter comparison.
+The population process needed to be run three times a day to stay in sync with the three different time zones the collection services operated across.

-The SLA report had over 70 fields and due to its global scope it was necessary to keep it generic as possible allowing end users to further refine the report by their department, area, country, regional operation centre by providing 10 slicers.
+The SLA report had over 70 fields.
+Due to its global scope it was necessary to keep it as generic as possible allowing end users to further refine the report by their department, area, country, regional operation centre with the use of 10 slicers.

 P11.
 (Access, SQL, EXCEL)

-The development of a section wide time management database developed in SQL used to record employee absence, whether that is through illness or planned holiday or training time.
-This database was developed as it was a prerequisite to developing a capacity report.
+The development of a department wide time management database developed in SQL Server and used to record employee absence, whether that was through illness, planned holiday or training time etc. This database was developed as it was a prerequisite to developing a capacity report.

 Company: Electricity supplier